randall/trafficserver/doc/admin-guide/files/cache_override.yaml.en.rst

 Matching Multiple Rules
 =======================

-When multiple rules are specified in :file:`cache.config`, |TS| will check all of them in order for each request.
+When multiple rules are specified in :file:`cache_override.yaml`, |TS| will check all of them in order for each request.
 Thus, two rules which match the same request but have conflicting actions will result in their actions being compounded.
 In other words, |TS| does not stop on the first match.